The Best Way to Process Payroll [Updated for 2021]

 Chapter 1.
 How Does Payroll Processing Work?

-It’s helpful to break down payroll processing into 7 components:
+Now, let’s get into the nitty gritty.
+It’s helpful to break down payroll processing into 7 parts:

 - Employee Information Gathering

 - Taxes & Withholding

 - Payroll Recording & Reporting

 When you hire an employee, you start by gathering information.